Fujifilm X-Pro1 vs Nikon P900

 Travel and landscape photographers will find it useful that the P900 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-Pro1 and the P900 have been discontinued, but can regularly be found used on eBay.
-The X-Pro1 was replaced by the Fujifilm X-Pro2, while the P900 was followed by the Nikon P1000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Both the X-Pro1 and the P900 have been discontinued, but can regularly be found used on ebay.
+The X-Pro1 was replaced by the Fujifilm X-Pro2, while the P900 was followed by the Nikon P950.
+Further information on the features and operation of the X-Pro1 and P900 can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Nikon P900 Manual.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-Pro1 and the Nikon P900?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.